Browsing Tag

 In Lebanese Arabic, "How much?" is written using the Latin script as: 2adesh?
 Using the Arabic script, it is written as: اديش؟ Listen to this question pronounced (audio) Examples in sentences or statements "How…

-In Lebanese Arabic, "Bill" (a notice to pay for a service) is written using the Latin script as: Fatoura In Lebanese Arabic, using the Arabic script, it is written as: فاتورة In Lebanese Arabic, "Bills" is written using the Latin…
+In Lebanese Arabic, "Bill" (the noun, as in a notice to pay) is written using the Latin script as: Fatoura Using the Arabic script, it is written as: فاتورة In Lebanese Arabic, "Bills" (the noun) is written using the Latin script…